supratiksen/cloud/README.md

     ]
 }

-6. Next if you know already your device ids + control ids (for wink) populate them in the hubController-testConfig.json file or run the test once, look at the output with your device information and populate with your deviceId, control id in the test config.
+7. Next if you know already your device ids + control ids (for wink) populate them in the hubController-testConfig.json file or run the test once, look at the output with your device information and populate with your deviceId, control id in the test config file.

-7. Run the test : ava hubcontroller.js
+8. Run the test : ava hubcontroller.js

 ## Code of Conduct